artbelikov/event-landing/docs/static-event-page-generator.md

 - Any UI involving form should use useForm hook from mantine.
 Validation must be done with zod and zodResolver.
 And all that must be put in a differen file than the component.
 - Props on jsx components should be sorted a-z case insensitive
 - Rules in css should be sorted a-z
+- use bun or bunx, not npm or node
+- after starting both frontend and backend dev mode (if not already running) the app should be available at http://localhost:3000/, where http://localhost:3000/admin/\* are UIs for app owners, while any other url, including root can be a conference page.
+- When admin updates conference or any of its subordinated entities, then when the user opens or refreshes the page that was assigned to that conference, the changes must be reflected.
+- AI must utilize MCP tools to check the app current working condition and validate the changes it might have made while the http://localhost:3000 page is opened.
+- AI must utilize MCP tools in most cases because those tools provide much better data for AI to work with than me manually copy pasting or cli parsing and what not.
+- zodResolver from @mantine/form is depricated, must be refactored upon detection to mantine-form-zod-resolver.
+Allways import zodResolver from mantine-form-zod-resolver.
+- 1 file - 1-2 root functions max